Invasion of Sumatra: Operation T

 In the retreat the KNIL units destroyed all airfields and harbour facilities.
-They withdrew into defensive positions at the south entrance of the Alice valley where they planned to detain the Japanese as long as possible.
+They withdrew into defensive positions at the south entrance of the Alice (Alas) valley where they planned to detain the Japanese as long as possible.
 Should the positions fall, a guerrilla war from the environs was planned.
 Indeed, it would turn out to be difficult because the population of Sumatra did not cooperate with the Dutch, as a long-standing colonial power, but on the contrary would betray to the Japanese the Dutch positions.
 This was especially clear when the Dutch wanted to move about 3,000 Europeans and Christian civilians in refugee camps from the coast of Aceh province.
 A Muslim uprising which broke out shortly after the beginning of the Japanese landings prevented the action.

 Operation T began on 28 February when 27 transports with 22,000 soldiers of the Imperial Guard aboard sailed from Singapore.
 They were split in four convoys and were accompanied by three cruisers, ten destroyers, patrol boats and submarine-defensive units.
 Because the allied air defence and sea defence was non-existent at that time, they reached north Sumatra absolutely unchecked.

 On 12 March the Kobayashi Detachment took Sabang Island and the airfield at Koetaradja without running into opposition.
 Yoshida Detachment had landed south of Idi with a single infantry battalion with orders to seize the Lantja and Pangkalan Brandan oilfields.
 It would then drive south towards Medan and apply pressure on Dutch positions there.
 The main force landed about four miles northwest of Tandjoengtiram.
 It was to drive along the Pematang Siantar-Balige-Taroetoeng Highway and cut off any KNIL forces attempting to withdraw from Medan and also to drive north to Medan and seize the airfield there.

 Sumatra fell on 28 March when the Dutch Major General R. T. Overakker with 2,000 soldiers surrendered near the town of Kutatjane in North Sumatra.
 Many Allied prisoners were forced by the Japanese to construct a railroad line between Pekanbaru and Moera.
 (Overakker together with other officers of the KNIL in captivity were shot in 1945 in view of the impending defeat of the Japanese.)